 Should a clinician in hospital decide urgent antimicrobials are unnecessary, they should consider alternative diagnoses and assess severity of illness in that context.
-Discharge from hospital, possibly with oral antibiotics, may be appropriate for patients with an Amber Flag with safety netting and consideration given to a scheduled review.
+Discharge from hospital, possibly with oral antibiotics, may be appropriate with safety netting and consideration given to a scheduled review.
 If neither a Red Flag nor an Amber Flag are present, this indicates a low risk of adverse outcome from infection.
 This does not mean the patient is necessarily 'fine'!
 Other conditions should be considered, and standard protocols followed.
+If care in the community is considered suitable, then verbal and written safety netting instructions should be provided where appropriate.